-Statistical Information: Game statistics will be provided in the press box at the end of each quarter.
-Real-time stats also will be make available via StatBroadcast.
+Statistical Information: Game statistics will be provided in the press box via StateBroadast.
+Final media play-by-play will be available following the game.

-Photo Room: Still photographers have access to a high-speed wireless work room at SDCCU Stadium.
-The room is located adjacent to the field, in Media Room (1) at the top of Ramp A.
+Photo Room: Still photographers have access to a high-speed wireless work area in the Petco Park press box.

 Trophy Presentation: After the game, the winning team will remain on the field for the presentation of the most valuable offensive and defensive player trophies, and for the presentation of the Holiday Bowl championship trophy.
-The presentations will be staged along the press box sideline near the 50-yard line.
+The presentations will be staged along the press box sideline.

-Postgame Interviews: The postgame interview room is located in Media Room 2 adjacent to the team locker rooms, at Ramp D. Following a 10-minute cooling off period, the losing coach and selected players will be escorted to the interview room and begin their press conference.
+Postgame Interviews: The postgame interview room is located adjacent to the press box elevator in the auxiliary locker room.
+Following a 10-minute cooling off period, the losing coach and selected players will be escorted to the interview room and begin their press-conference.
 The head coach will make opening statements, followed by a question-and-answer period.
-Take Elevator 4 to level B-2.
+Take elevator to the street level.
 The winning head coach and selected players will follow.
 The format for this press conference is identical to that of the losing team.